top of page

 The more useful question is:

-Is our productivity pointed at the right things, and what would need to be true about how this business is designed for that to happen on its own?
+Is our productivity pointed at the right things — and what would need to be true about how this business is designed for that to happen without me directing it constantly?

 That shift changes where you look for answers.